Nature & Farm life

-The first thing you need to know about Tulbagh, discovered in 1658, is that it is the 2nd oldest town in SA and it has the largest concentration of provincial monuments … all in one street!
-And you also need to know it has extreme temperatures ….. snow-capped mountains in winter …… 40++ temperatures in summer !
+Tulbagh was discovered in 1658, is it is the 2nd oldest town in SA and it has the largest concentration of provincial monuments, all in one street.
+It is also know for extreme temperatures, snow-capped mountains in winter and 40+ temperatures in summer.

 Kimilili cheese is on the road just past Montr Pellier and boasts a local cheese maker.

 You can go for chocolate tasting at Monniki, (Het Huis van Waveren in Church Street) with tea, coffee or Amarula … for breakfast if you like!

 The valley is surrounded by the Saronsberg peak, Winterhoek, Witzenberg, and Obiqua mountains and the Waterval mountain range down south.
 They provide a spectacular site in winter when covered with snow

 Tulbagh Hotel also offers massages and other treats for a relaxing day

 One of the most amazing sites to see, is Santa Claus on a fire truck, Christmas lights and decorations, and everything else that goes with Christmas … only, its IN JUNE when the town hosts “Christmas in Winter”.

 The Arts Festival is held in September when local artists as well as artists from other parts of the country, exhibits their work.
 At various venues on farms and in town, Concerts, plays, tours and talks are also hosted Then there is the annual event that proudly displays two of Tulbagh’s most prized assets … the Horse and Wildflower show.
 In November, at the Drostdy-Hof Christmas market, you can purchase handmade gifts

 There are several professional artists in and around Tulbagh.
 A must-see is the incredible gallery of Vasek Matousek on the Winterhoek road.